-- To receive Swarthmore credit for Spanish language courses taken during study abroad, a student must have the preapproval of the Spanish section and have taken at least one language course at Swarthmore before going abroad.
+- To receive Swarthmore credit for Spanish language courses taken during off-campus study, a student must have the preapproval of the Spanish section and have taken at least one language course at Swarthmore before going abroad.
 Students must receive a grade of C or higher to receive Spanish credit at Swarthmore.

 - Intensive First Year Spanish (SPAN 001-002) is a one-year long course, meaning that no credit is given for the first semester until the second semester is successfully completed.
 The work of two semesters constitutes an integral, indivisible course.
 Students cannot start SPAN 001 and then pursue the second semester abroad.